AdobeDocs/campaign-standard.en/help/integrating/using/configure-microsoft-dynamics-365-for-campaign-integration.md

 Once provisioned, these systems need to be configured by an Administrator.

-This article highlights the steps, on the Microsoft Dynamics 365 side, required during pre-configuration setup to enable a customer to use the Adobe Campaign Standard - Microsoft Dynamics 365 integration.
+This article highlights the steps, on the Microsoft Dynamics 365 side, required during pre-integration setup to enable a customer to use the Adobe Campaign Standard - Microsoft Dynamics 365 integration.

 >[!NOTE]
 >